 Know that you can also request downgrades, too.
 For example, if you find that having a card with an annual fee no longer makes sense for you, you can request a product change to a no-annual-fee card.
 However, be aware that some cardholders online have reported difficulty when trying to downgrade.

 How to request an upgrade

 Capital One may do the work for you by reaching out to you first.
 Capital One sometimes contacts existing customers by mail, email, or other online offers to cardholders who prequalify for an upgrade.
 Some cardholders have even reported getting upgrade offers as soon as a month after opening their initial card.
 You can also use this link to see if you qualify for other card offers by the issuer.

 As you consider other cards to upgrade to, make sure you’re aware of any fees associated with that card.
-For example, if you get an offer to upgrade from the Capital One® VentureOne® Rewards Credit Card to the Capital One® Venture® Rewards Credit Card, you should know it charges an annual fee of $0 intro for first year; $95 after that.
+For example, if you get an offer to upgrade from the Capital One® VentureOne® Rewards Credit Card to the Capital One® Venture® Rewards Credit Card, you should know it charges an annual fee of $95.

 If you don’t have an offer available online and haven’t received one in the mail, or if you prefer to make your request over the phone, you can call Capital One at 877-383-4802.
 If you received an offer in the mail or online, be ready to reference that when you call.
 Otherwise, be prepared to explain which card you have and tell the representative the card you’re interested in upgrading or downgrading to.